 Through Syrian Touches, we present you with handicrafts made by Syrian women who have turned their hardships into opportunities and their tribulations into triumphs."

-Soyria Al-Ahmad is a craftswoman and maker of woolen products.
+One of the "Syrian Touches" creative women is a craftswoman and maker of woolen products.
 Her interest in wool as a medium for handicrafts began as a child, through watching her aunt spinning and weaving.
-Soyria’s skills gradually developed from emulating her aunt to creating her own unique designs, and she soon aspired to start a business in handicraft production that would generate income for her family.
+Her skills gradually developed from emulating her aunt to creating her own unique designs, and she soon aspired to start a business in handicraft production that would generate income for her family.

-For Soyria, women always have a special interest in the kitchen, and this interest has inspired her pieces.
+For this craftswoman, women always have a special interest in the kitchen, and this interest has inspired her pieces.
 Her decorated dishes give kitchens a unique beauty and contribute to their distinctive aesthetic appearance.
-Soyria spends around seven hours to produce one piece.
+She spends around seven hours producing one piece.

 She aspires to learn new designs and expand the reach of her products to a wider market, thus indulging her creative side while helping her family and children financially.
 This gives her the energy and strength to overcome one of her biggest challenges, which is striking a balance between her responsibilities at home, and the craft that she loves.